Need an Easy, Oatmeal Recipe with Flavor?

 Author: Angela Marinelli, M.S., M.Ed. - Nourishment Connection

-- ½ cup rolled oats (steel cut will take longer to cook)
+- ½ cup gluten-free rolled oats (steel cut will take longer to cook)

 - 2 tsp natural, unsweetened peanut butter

 - 1 cup blueberries

 - Slight pinch salt

 - Add 1 TBS Ground Flaxseed or chia seeds

 - Put the milk in a small saucepan with the oatmeal and turn on medium to medium high heat.

 - When the milk starts to a boil add the slight pinch of salt and lower the heat enough to bring the mixture to a simmer (usually medium to medium low).